 Clearly, the number of patterns grows slower than the number of numeric PINs.
 This may not matter, however, if patterns are easier to remember and therefore one can comfortably have a longer pattern.

 The only sure way to determine whether it is indeed easier to remember patterns, is through careful experiments with human subjects.
-Until such data are available, all statements memorability and security of patterns vs PIN’s are pure speculation…
+Until such data are available, all statements about memorability and security of patterns vs PIN’s are pure speculation…

 The restriction that a dot cannot be used more than once in a pattern *dramatically* reduces the number of allowed patterns.
 Please see comments for the true number of unlock patterns.